Making sure we know how to regularly back up our Android phones or tablets in case the worst happens is an essential skill to have.

-Also, with the release of Android 7.0 Nougat, now is the perfect time to make sure you have a backup of your Android smartphone or tablet.
-This means if you upgrade to Android 7.0 and something goes wrong - or you just don't like the new OS, then you can easily get your Android device back to the way it was before the upgrade.
+With the release of Android 7.0 Nougat, now is the perfect time to make sure you have a backup of your Android smartphone or tablet, as this means if you upgrade to Android 7.0 and something goes wrong - or you just don't like the new OS, then you can easily restore your Android device back to the way it was before the upgrade.

 On Android, the Google Sync feature will also back up contacts, email, calendar and bookmarks if you're using the default (or Google made) apps associated with each of these.